MIROC-DOC/model_description/md_en/p-sfc.md

 where $\tilde{C}g_{l}$ is the volume specific heat.

-The heat flux of the land surface is treated as a constant heat conduction coefficient (which may depend on $l$). ).
+The land heat flux is treated as a constant heat transfer coefficient (which may depend on $l$).

 $$
   Fg_{l-1/2} = Kg_{l-1/2} (G_l - G_{l-1})(zg_l - zg_{l-1}) \; ,